Copyright ©2010 by Paul Niquette. All rights reserved.

 realistic case pertinent to the final phase of the

-by Fred Noonan to the left of course as a conventional
+been prescribed by Fred Noonan to the left of course as

 Solvers of Wages of Flight will be keenly aware that while approaching Howland Island, the Electra was getting low on fuel.
-The offset for landfall navigating would exacerbate the endurance issue.
-The plane would be slowed to extend time aloft, but that also puts final maneuvers into slow motion and increases psychological pressures on the two aviators who have already been aloft for more than 20 hours and would now be earnestly gazing at the Pacific waters ahead looking for any sign of Howland or the Itasca.
+The offset for landfall navigating, of course, exacerbates the need for endurance aloft.
+The plane would be slowed to extend time aloft, but that also puts final maneuvers into slow motion and increases psychological pressures on the two aviators who have already been flying for more than 20 hours and would now be earnestly gazing at the Pacific waters ahead looking for any sign of Howland or the Itasca.

 For our solution, then, we offer the

-following answer to the question in the puzzle:
+following answers to the question in the puzzle:

-Nearly a month earlier, on June 8, 1937, Amelia Earhart's round-the-world flight crossed the Atlantic, departing Natal at the eastern tip of Brazil with Dakar at the tip of the Cape Verde Peninsula as its destination.
-The Bendix RDF was known not be working, so Fred Noonan had to rely on sun-shots and dead reckoning for navigation, using the drift meter for cross-course corrections.
+Nearly a month earlier, on June 8, 1937, Amelia Earhart's round-the-world flight crossed the Atlantic Ocean, departing Natal at the eastern tip of Brazil, with Dakar at the tip of the Cape Verde Peninsula as its destination.
+The Bendix RDF on board the Electra was known not be working, so Fred Noonan had to rely on sun-shots and dead reckoning for navigation, using the drift meter for cross-course corrections.